IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ### Others

 >“Napoleon, and other great men of his type, they were makers of empire.
 But there is an order of men that get beyond that: They are not makers of empire, but they are makers of universe.
-And when they have made those universes, their hands are unstained by the blood of any human being on earth. ...
+And when they have made those universes, **their hands are unstained by the blood of any human being on earth**. ...
 Ptolemy made a universe, which lasted 1400 years.
 Newton also made a universe, which has lasted 300 years.
 Einstein has made a universe, and I can't tell you how long that will last.” [<a href="https://www.youtube.com/watch?v=1TIt0ITM_RM" target="_blank">YouTube</a>]

 >“The fact that a believer [of a religion] is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
 The happiness of credulity is a cheap and dangerous quality of happiness, and by no means a necessity of life.”